Dramatic rescue mission launched after man falls down embankment into Lothian river

-A man has been rescued after falling into a river in the Lothians in the early hours of the morning.
+A man was rescued after falling into a river in the Lothians in the early hours of the morning.

-The fire service sent one rope rescue team to the scene and managed to pull the man to safety.
+The fire service sent a rope rescue team to the scene and managed to pull the man to safety.

 A witness at the scene said: “As I passed on way to work at 4.30am there were five fire engines, four ambulances and two RIB boat rescue teams.”